WEC-Sim/WEC-Sim/docs/_include/pto.rst

 	:code: `pto(i).hardStops.upperLimitSpecify = 'on'`
 	:code: `pto(i).hardStops.lowerLimitSpecify = 'on'`

 to enable upper and lower stroke limits, respectively.
-The specifics of the limit and the acting forces are described in turn by
+The specifics of the limit and the acting forces at the upper and lower limits are described in turn by

 	pto(i).hardStops.upperLimitBound
 	pto(i).hardStops.upperLimitStiffness